 Phillip White comes to UC with over 12 years of coaching experience at the high school, club, college and national levels as well as ample directing and playing experience.
 Before starting his stint at Cincinnati, White spent two years as the head coach and training coach at the Academy Volleyball Club (AVC) in Cleveland, Ohio while also acting as the associate director of volleyball at the SPIRE Institute in Geneva, Ohio.

-At the SPIRE Institute, White organized and administered all ongoing volleyball training sessions for 50 athletes, coordinated recruitment, marketed the volleyball program, designed camps and college combines for SPIRE.
-Two of his top athletes at SPIRE Institute that he mentored and trained committed to play their college careers at UC San Diego and UCLA.
+At the SPIRE Institute, White organized and administered all ongoing volleyball training sessions for 50 athletes, coordinated recruitment, marketed the volleyball program and designed camps and college combines.
+Two of his top athletes that he mentored and trained committed to play their college careers at UC San Diego and UCLA.

 Before taking the head job at Schreiner, White was an assistant coach at the University of Southern California from 2007 through 2008.
 He was responsible for backcourt training as well as the block and defense systems.
 While at USC, the team made it to the NCAA National Championship match.

 Additionally, White has 11 years of directing camps under his belt, including NIKE volleyball camps in Texas and California, and USA High Performance boys' camps.

 White played his collegiate volleyball at Long Beach State from 2000-2004 and graduated with a Bachelor of Arts in Communications.
 His junior season, White earned MPSF All-Conference honors.
 White was part of the 2004 team that played for a national championship title coming up just short to BYU in the fifth set.